ZoyaShaikh-10/real-time-healthcare-analytics-pipeline-with-apache-spark/README.md

 **4. Azure SQL Database:** Stores processed data for querying and reporting.

-**5. Azure Data Lake Storage:** Stores raw and intermediate data for historical analysis.

-**6. Power BI:** For visualization and reporting of the processed healthcare data.
+**5. Power BI:** For visualization and reporting of the processed healthcare data.

 ## Project WorkFlow